 The Student At Risk Report process is a faculty-driven intervention process that provides resource referrals for students experiencing academic difficulty in their MCC courses.
-Instructors submit a Student At Risk Report, which is then directed to Center for Academic Success staff.
-CAS staff then follow up with the student, communicating the concerns of the faculty member and offering resources such as tutoring, counseling, or disabilities support services.
+Instructors submit a Student At Risk Report, which is then directed to Learning Center staff.
+LC staff then follow up with the student, communicating the concerns of the faculty member and offering resources such as tutoring, counseling, or disabilities support services.
 Reminders of important drop deadlines are also issued.

 Students receiving a Student At Risk Report should take the process seriously.
 Early intervention and action can often mean the difference between passing or failing a course.